 Summer Bucket List – Free Printables!

-So, we could spend all summer trying not to go crazy, OR we can have a summer bucket list for kids to make this season our best one yet.
-Regardless of outside circumstances.
+Kids are home, and as moms, there’s a lot to juggle in the summer.
+So, we could spend all summer trying not to go crazy, OR we can have a summer bucket list for kids to make this season our best one yet!

 This post contains affiliate links at no cost to you.
 However, I only mention products I love.
 See my disclaimer for more.